billydanggg/Data-Science-Coursework/README.md

 # PSTAT
-A repository of Labs, Assignments, etc. from PSTAT courses at the University of California, Santa Barbara
+A repository of Labs, Assignments, etc. from PSTAT/CS courses at the University of California